425 Fremont Street

 You start in the office near the base of the tower, just across from Neonopolis to get your tickets.
 Depending on how busy it is, you may not get to buy and ride immediately but instead get an assigned time at which you can come back.
 After signing the "if you die it isn't our fault" type of waivers, you get a wrist band and head over to tower.

 A queue line on the first level requires that you get weighed (don't worry, only the attendant can see how much it is) and then provides more warnings about all of the horrible things that can happen to you when doing this.
 Then you get strapped into your harnesses and a quick, shuddery elevator ride takes you up to one of the two launch platforms.

-As of this writing only the zip lines are open.
-These launch from about midway up the tower, about 77 feet up, and put riders in the traditional seated style.
+The zip lines launch from about midway up the tower, about 77 feet up, and put riders in the traditional seated style.
 There's another queue line when you get up there and then the attendants attach the rigging to the lines, attach you to the rigging, and then open the safety gates.
 Several steps go down and you are supposed to walk down them until you can get into your seated position without touching the floor.
 As soon as you do this, you start to slide down the line but then are stopped by a big metal thing blocking forward progress.
 Anyone who is at all frightened of doing this in the first place will probably find this to be the scariest moment of the ride.
 I know I did.

 The metal things open and away you go.
 The lines run about 850 feet down several blocks of Fremont Street, under the Viva Vision canopy, to a platform near Binion's.
 It goes by really fast, especially if you are holding on for dear life completely convinced that you are going to die at any moment.
 At least that's how it felt for me.